63a16d97ea4816a7f854483da5031469/Data-Structure/CommonRun/MustWriteInOneMinute-Standard.md

 	4+3+2+1

-##Binary operation / Bit operations
+##Binary operation / Bit operations  --- The sum of two binary numbers

 	public static String addBinary4(String a, String b){
 		if (a == null && a.length() == 0)
 			return b;